kubeedge/kubeedge/docs/proposals/Provide-a- Common- MQTT- mapper.md

 ##### Architecture and Modules

-        The architecture for Mapper Provide a Common Mapper will be modular to ensure scalability and maintainability.
+        The architecture for providing a common Mapper will be modular to ensure scalability and maintainability.
 The main components include:

 - Base Environment Setup: Utilizes the latest mapper-framework to create a MQTT mapper for standardized operatons and interactions.